Oxford University Lightweight Rowing Club: 1987 mutiny

 In 1987, at the time of the OUBC Mutiny, a similar dispute also arose in relation to the selection of the Lightweight Blue Boat.
 This dispute threatened the running of the 1987 race.
 The President, David Whittaker, who rowed the previous year, had lost a selection race against another rower, Sean Sinclair.
 As president, Whittaker claimed the right to select the crew against the recommendations of the coach, and former OUBC Blue, Rob Clay.
 The crew, in turn, refused to row with Whittaker in the boat.
 The matter was finally resolved when an extraordinary meeting was called and life members from London travelled up to Oxford to elect Bob Macdonald as president.
 Ironically, one of the American OUBC mutineers, Dan Lyons, was called in to assist in coaching the 1987 crew after the original coach, Rob Clay, was called out of retirement to stroke Isis.

 Facilities and training

 For much of its history, OULRC trained outside of Oxford, variously at Radley (downstream) and at Godstow (upstream).
-Since 2007 OULRC has been based at the Fleming Boat House at Wallingford alongside OUBC.
+From 2007, OULRC was based at the Fleming Boat House at Wallingford alongside OUBC.

-Past OULRC crews
+Past Crews

-This is a list of OULRC crews who have raced the men's lightweight boat race against Cambridge.
+This is a list of the OULRC / OUBC crews who raced the Men's Lightweight Boat Race against Cambridge.